Activity reports API overview

-Azure Active Directory (Azure AD) tracks user activity and sign-in metrics and creates audit log reports that help you understand how your users access and use Azure AD services.
-Use the Microsoft Graph API for Azure AD to analyze the data underlying these reports and to create custom solutions tailored to your organization's specific needs.
+Azure Active Directory (Azure AD) tracks user activity and creates reports that help you understand how your users access and use Azure AD services.
+Use the Microsoft Graph API for Azure AD to analyze the data in these reports and to create custom solutions tailored to your organization's specific needs.

 What are Azure AD activity logs?

-Azure AD provides two types of activity logs:
+Azure AD provides three types of activity reports:

-The audit logs activity report provides you with access to the history of every task performed in your tenant.
-The audit logs report provides you with records of system activities for compliance.
+The directory audit report provides you with access to the history of every task performed in your tenant.
+The directory audit report provides you with records of system activities for compliance.
 Amongst others, the provided data enables you to address common scenarios such as:

 - Who granted admin group access to a directory user?